Revised September 2023

 - “Gender expression” means the external cues or indications used to communicate gender to others, such as behavior, clothing, hairstyles, activities, voice, mannerisms, or body characteristics.

-- “Transgender” means that an individual’s assigned gender differs from the individual’s gender identity.
+- “Transgender” means that an individual’s sex differs from the individual’s gender identity.

-- “Transgender boy” (or “transgender man”) is an individual whose assigned gender is female but whose gender identity is male.
+- “Transgender boy” (or “transgender man”) is an individual whose sex is female but whose gender identity is male.

-- “Transgender girl” (or “transgender woman”) is an individual whose assigned gender is male but whose gender identity is female.
+- “Transgender girl” (or “transgender woman”) is an individual whose sex is male but whose gender identity is female.

 Records and References—

 The official records of the student shall reflect the student’s legal name and gender, which is the name and gender listed on the student’s birth certificate or as changed by court order.
-Access to this portion of official student records shall be restricted to maintain the confidentiality of a student’s transgender status.
+Access to this portion of official student records shall be restricted with respect to persons other than the student’s parent to maintain the confidentiality of a student’s transgender status.
+Official records which reflect a student’s sex, gender, or gender identity may not be changed to a gender or gender identity which does not conform with the student’s sex without written permission of the student’s parent.

-A student’s transgender status shall not be disclosed without the student’s consent except as expressly authorized by the superintendent following such legal consultation as the superintendent determines is appropriate.
+A student’s transgender status shall not be disclosed to individuals other than the student’s parent without the student’s consent except as expressly authorized by the superintendent following such legal consultation as the superintendent determines is appropriate.

 In determining which gender-segregated school facilities (restrooms and locker rooms) are to be used by transgender students, the school administrator shall take into consideration the desires of the individual transgender student and of the student’s parents as well as the privacy interests of other students.
 In addition to having the transgender student use the facilities corresponding with the gender identity, potential accommodations include use of single user restrooms or changing spaces or using facilities at a different time than other students.
 If the desired use by the transgender student is in significant conflict with privacy interests of other students, the school administrator should consult with the superintendent and as appropriate with legal counsel.